Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/LedBarGraph.rst

 Code
 ================================================================
 This project is designed to make a flowing water lamp, which are these actions: First turn LED #1 ON, then turn it OFF.
 Then turn LED #2 ON, and then turn it OFF... and repeat the same to all 10 LEDs until the last LED is turns OFF.
-This process is repeated to achieve the “movements” of flowing water.
+This process is repeated to achieve the "movements" of flowing water.

 C Code LightWater
 ----------------------------------------------------------------